dimasna/Tutorial-HayWord-Messenger-Wit.ai-ReactJS/README.md

    </p>

-   1. Buat variabel `menuPayload` untuk template menu dengan tipe Generic.
+   1. Create a `menuPayload` variable for the menu template with type Generic.

       ```javascript
            let menuPayload = {